Employee surveys vs employee check-ins: Which is more effective?

 The biggest issue with annual engagement surveys vs employee check-ins is right there in the name.
 Much like with annual performance reviews, the fact that they only happen once a year means they're giving you an incredibly limited view.
 You might learn about your organisation's engagement in that moment, which is great.
 But without other reference points to compare it with, you'll struggle to establish trends and actionable insights.

-Limited by sample size
+👎 Surveys are limited by sample size

 HR might well try to survey everyone in the business, but that doesn't mean they'll succeed.
 It's not unusual for employees to be short on patience for these surveys.
 And if they never seem to result in change, that outcome becomes way more likely.
 In bigger organisations employing thousands of people, it's not even feasible to try and survey everyone.
 So, that means HR must decide how to select "representative" samples.

-Capable of covering your whole organisation
+👍 Check-ins include your whole organisation

 With our weekly check-ins, staff are responsible for submitting their own updates.
 Then there are managers, who only have to review updates from their team.
 Breaking down the distribution of responsibilities means HR don't get stuck with the whole burden.
 This makes collecting feedback from everyone much more feasible.
 Then there's the fact that it's much easier to get someone to fill out a small weekly check-in than it is a huge stack of survey forms.

 Effort and timeliness of employee surveys vs employee check-ins

 A lot of busywork goes into setting up employee survey vs the ease of running employee check-ins.
 First, HR has to establish what questions to ask.
 Then they have to produce the survey, and get it into the hands of employees.
 Everyone completes their surveys over a period of time.
 Then they're sent back to HR, who must analyse the results.
 The turnaround on this sort of thing can take weeks, or even months.